slateapp/slate/README.md

 ![](screenshot.png?raw=true)
 This project was built as our final project at [Makers Academy](http://www.makersacademy.com).
-Slate is a web application allows students to get assistance from educators and in turn assists teachers by helping them to understand problem areas.
+Slate is a web application that allows students to get assistance from educators and in turn assists teachers by helping them to understand problem areas.